KeithDeSantis/SIR-Simulator-With-Animation/README.md

 Recovered - Recovered and no longer contagious

-In this specific model a Death state, where a node is no longer infetious and does not recover.
+In this specific model there is also a Death state, where a node is no longer infetious and does not recover.

 During a given time step there is: